It is particularly popular with busy people because it saves you a lot of time.

 - Be aware of proper temperatures: Make sure you keep your refrigerator at 40 ° F (5 ° C) or below and that your freezer is at 0 ° F (-18 ° C) or below.

 - Chill Food Quickly – Always refrigerate fresh food and meals within two hours of purchase or cooking.
-For quick cooling, spread cooked food in shallow containers and immediately place in your refrigerator.
+Spread cooked food in shallow containers and immediately place it in your refrigerator for quick cooling.

 - Cook to the right temperature – Meats should be cooked to an internal temperature of at least 165 ° F (75 ° C), as this kills most bacteria.